-On January 13, 2011, Century Holdings entered into the WISCO Framework Agreement with WISCO.
+On January 13, 2011, Century Holdings entered into the WISCO Framework Agreement.
 This agreement sets out a strategic relationship between Century Holdings and WISCO involving:

-- the WISCO Private Placement, being the equity investment in the Company by WISCO that led to WISCO's acquisition of 23,197,768 common shares of the Company, which currently amounts to approximately 23.5% of the outstanding ordinary shares of the Company; - the execution of joint venture agreements with WISCO for each of the Duncan Lake Property, Attikamagen JV Properties and Sunny Lake JV Properties; and - the execution of iron ore off-take agreements in favour of WISCO for the above three properties.
+- the WISCO Private Placement, being the equity investment in the Company as a result of which WISCO holds 23,197,768 common shares of the Company, equivalent to approximately 23.6% of the outstanding ordinary shares of the Company; - the execution of joint venture agreements with WISCO for the Duncan Lake Property, the Attikamagen JV Properties and the Sunny Lake JV Properties; and - the execution of iron ore off-take agreements in favour of WISCO for the Duncan Lake Property, the Attikamagen JV Properties and the Sunny Lake JV Properties.